March 2021 - Capital City College

 She told BBC Online how she spent time in care and got into trouble at home before being kicked out of school and spending most of her teenage years in a pupil referral unit.

-Pupil referral units provide education for children who cannot go to mainstream school.
+Pupil referral units provide education for children who cannot go to mainstream schools.

 Pia landed the role of Belle in the sitcom after spotting a casting call on Instagram and was among 200 people who auditioned for parts.